 • Mandarin Chinese language skills are crucial for effective communication.

 In summary, successful shooting in China hinges on meticulous planning.
 Ensure permits, timing, costs, taxes, and a knowledgeable crew are well-organized.
 Allocate time for permit applications and paperwork, and collaborate closely with local crew to navigate regulations and maintain effective communication.
+If you need practical support for your next shoot, contact our production team.

 Have a project in mind?